 When I was in my 20s, I didn’t really track my net worth because I didn’t know better.
 I was focused on my career and saving as much as possible.
 My idea of net worth diversification was investing as much as I could away from the stock market given my pay and career were already dependent on the stock market.
 Every year 20%-30% of my compensation was paid in the form of company stock so there was no escape.

 In this article I’d like to provide several net worth growth targets to consider as well as a net worth growth framework by age.
-I think if I was able to read this article four years ago, I would have allocated more of my net worth into equities and would have a 10% higher net worth as a result.
+I think if I was able to read this article in my 20s and early 30s, I would have allocated more of my net worth into equities and would have a 10% higher net worth as a result.
 Hopefully this framework will help many of you build wealth.

 NET WORTH GROWTH BENCHMARKS TO CONSIDER